Dsivs/UBC-Insight/D1-contrib_<jpeng06>.md

 * tests for basic error checking

 ###implementation of test for EchoSpec
-* write some tests for coverage improvement
+* wrote some tests for coverage improvement (revised by Micheal)

 ###note: Micheal also participated in code debugging/revision for functions that I mentioned above.
 Special thanks to him because I was quite surprise that he was able to get coverage to 99%